EvilFreelancer/resova-api-php/README.md

 to test the functionality of your application before publishing to production, so be very careful when working with Resova API, double-check all data

-In general: working with Resova is a big risk, because if you will have any technical issues then you probably will not receive any help and be banned by support team.

-If you are a representative of Resova and would like to contact the author of this project, please [create an issue](https://github.com/EvilFreelancer/resova-api-php/issues).

 ## Terminology